-Co-editor History of Education
+Co-editor of History of Education

 Mark Freeman is Reader in Education and Social History in the Department of Education, Practice and Society, UCL Institute of Education, University College London.